MarkJelic/TEC-1G/Cases/Readme.md

 Have a 3D printer that has you wondering what you can do with it?

-Question no more and pick your favourite design blow, download the STL file and elevate your TEC-1G to the height it deserves!
+Question no more and pick your favourite design below, download the STL file and elevate your TEC-1G to the height it deserves!

 ## 1. Stands by James Elphick

-**Version 1 (Filename: JamesE_TEC-1G-Stands_v1.stl)**
+**VERSION 1 (Filename: JamesE_TEC-1G-Stands_v1.stl)**

   This design is Version 1 of a 3D printed PCB stand for the TEC-1G as a platform for display and general use.